mami-project/draft-kt-plus-protocol/draft-kt-plus-protocol.md

 ~~~~~~~~~~~~~
 {: #fig-states title="Transport-independent state machine as implemented by PLUS"}

-[EDITOR'S NOTE: TODO: map to signal names in plus-statefulness. then explain each concrete state transition.]
+[EDITOR'S NOTE: TODO: map to signal names in plus-statefulness. then explain each concrete state transition. can borrow text from -statefulness]

 ## Bidirectional Stop Signaling

-[EDITOR'S NOTE: describe bidirectional stop signaling and explain why it works.]
+[EDITOR'S NOTE: describe bidirectional stop signaling and explain why it works. can borrow text from -statefulness.]

 # Path Communication: Extended Header {#extended-header}

+[EDITOR'S NOTE: frontmatter]

 ~~~~~~~~~~~~~
   3                   2                   1